I am an Assistant Professor of Economics at the Graduate School of Economics at the University of Tokyo.

-I received my Ph.D. in Economics from the University of Pennsylvania.
+Ph.D. in Economics from the University of Pennsylvania (2021).

 This paper studies how the pass-through businesses of top income earners affect the aggregate fluctuations in the U.S. economy.
 I develop a heterogeneous-household real business cycle model with endogenous labor supply and occupational choice and calibrate the model to capture the observed top income inequality.
 Compared to the counterfactual economy with the factor-income-driven top income inequality, the economy in the baseline model features the aggregate fluctuations that outperform in explaining the recent changes in the business cycle: 1) lower volatility of aggregate output and 2) stronger negative correlation between labor hour and productivity.
 Heterogeneous labor demand sensitivities to TFP shocks between pass-through businesses and C-corporations build the core of the aggregate dynamics, and the aggregate employment dynamics display substantial nonlinearity due to this heterogeneity.

 This paper develops and tests a novel algorithm that solves heterogeneous agent models with aggregate uncertainty.
-The algorithm iteratively updates agents’ expectations on the future path of aggregate states from the transition dynamics on a single path of simulated shocks until the expected path converges to the simulated path.
-The nonlinear dynamic stochastic general equilibrium is computed with a high degree of accuracy by this method; the market-clearing prices and the expected aggregate states are directly computed at each point on the path without relying on the parametric law of motion.
-Using the algorithm, I analyze a heterogeneous-firm business cycle model where firms are subject to an external financing cost and hoard cash as a buffer stock up to a target level.
+The algorithm is based on the ergodic theorem: if a simulated path of the aggregate shock is long enough, all the possible aggregate allocations are realized, which allows to fully recover rationally expected future outcomes at each point on the path.
+This method solves the nonlinear dynamic stochastic general equilibrium globally with a high degree of accuracy.
+Furthermore, the market-clearing prices and the expected aggregate states are directly computed at each point on the path without relying on a parametric law of motion.
+Using the algorithm, I analyze a heterogeneous-firm business cycle model where firms are subject to an external financing cost and hoard cash as a buffer stock.
+In the model, due to the missing general equilibrium effect on cash, the aggregate fluctuations in cash and consumption feature significant nonlinearity and state dependence.
 Based on the model, I discuss the business cycle implications of the corporate cash holdings.